-To shed some light on the year ahead, Dodge Data and Analytics recently published their 2021 construction outlook.
-While the construction industry is expecting to rebound from the shutdowns caused by COVID-19, it’s expected that the recovery will be slow and unlikely to accelerate in the first half of the year.
+Dodge Data and Analytics recently published their 2021 construction outlook to shed some light on the year ahead.
+While the construction industry is expecting to rebound from the shutdowns caused by COVID-19, the recovery is expected to be slow and unlikely to accelerate in the first half of the year.

-With an expected slow start to the year, contractors are putting a strong emphasis on using data to drive core efficiencies and improve the overall effectiveness of their resources.
-In this article, we’re going to briefly explore a few steps you can take to improve the effectiveness of your resource management.
+With an expected slow start to the year, contractors are strongly emphasizing using data to drive core efficiencies and improve the overall effectiveness of their resources.
+In this article, we’ll briefly explore a few steps you can take to improve the effectiveness of your resource management.

 6 steps to improve the effectiveness of your resource management